edibegovic/SecurityPrivacy/report/report_private.md

 ### Uses for Analysis

 For the analytical purposes of the data, we'd argue that, apart from voting type and choice (*evote* and *party*, respectively), age in itself would suffice as argumentation for the skew in how electronic and paper ballots were cast.
 Keeping *age groups* as the only demographic variable would significantly reduce the identification risk.
-However, all of the demographic variables are correlated to various degrees and thus we decided to keep them all.
+However, all of the demographic variables are correlated to various degrees and thus we decided to keep most of them.

-In respect to the analytical questions provided, we would approach them the same way with the anonymized data as with the non-anonymized.
+With respect to the analytical questions provided, we would approach them the same way with the anonymized data as with the non-anonymized.

 ###### A)

-As we have not used any perturbative anonymization methods and neither voting locations nor any the party variable was suppressed, we can therefore perform a Chi-squared test on votes for each party by voting type.

-"private_dataB.xlsx" or "anonymized_data.csv", is separated into two data frames, one containing e-vote and another containing in person voters.

 The votes for each party, Green and Red, are then summed for each voting location.
-A statistical method, like the Chi-squared test, can then be performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".
+A statistical test, like the Chi-squared test, can then be performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".

 ###### B)